danishgenetics/sequoiaExtra/imputator/readme.md

 the input and output genotype file, coded as 0/1/2 and -1 for missing values.

+> [!NOTE]
-Note that if a genotype was first set to missing by `snpclean`, and then imputed by `impute`, there will be 2 entries in the log.
+> If a genotype was first set to missing by `snpclean`, and then imputed by `impute`, there will be 2 entries in the log.

 The filename for this log can be specified with `--edits-out`.
 The log can also be turned off with `--no-edits-out`, which gives a slight speed increase - which is neglible with `method=full`, but can be relatively large for the faster methods.

+> [!TIP]
+> The edits log can later be combined with the original genotype file to an imputed genotype file, without having to run the imputation again.
+This can be done with `--edits-in`.

 # Algorithm details